SambitAcharya/Mini-Projects/README.md

 An application with basic image recognition capabilities.
 Currently a threshold function has been added, but the progress is halted because of errors which are listed in the errors.txt file.

+3) GUI with Tkinter

+Have started making a Tkinter application in Python.
+Nothing particular in mind as of now.
+This space will be updated as I progress.

 ## PHP

 1) QR Code Generator